Johnson & Johnson: Cancer links to talc-based baby powder

-In 2021, Johnson & Johnson subsidiary LTL Management LLC, using a process called a Texas divisional merger, filed for Chapter 11 bankruptcy in North Carolina.
-The process allowed by Texas law lets a company create a separate subsidiary to take over liabilities, with the existing company operating normally.
-The new company, with a different name, can locate in a state such as North Carolina where bankruptcy laws are different, and then declare bankruptcy, paying less than the original company would have.
+In 2021, Johnson & Johnson subsidiary LTL Management LLC, using a process called a Texas two-step bankruptcy, filed for Chapter 11 bankruptcy in North Carolina.
+The process permitted by Texas law allows a company to create a separate subsidiary to assume liabilities, while the existing company continues operating normally.
+The new company, with a different name, can be located in a state such as North Carolina, where bankruptcy laws differ and then declare bankruptcy, paying less than the original company would have.
 In the case of LTL, a $2 billion trust will be created, compared to $25 billion if Johnson & Johnson had declared bankruptcy.
-According to the filing, a company known as Old JJCI took on the baby powder related liabilities in 1979, while Johnson & Johnson remained a defendant.
-LTL and New JJCI were created with LTL taking the baby powder related liabilities and some assets, and New JJCI taking the remaining assets.
+According to the filing, a company known as Old JJCI assumed the baby powder-related liabilities in 1979, while Johnson & Johnson remained a defendant.
+LTL and New JJCI were created, with LTL taking the baby powder-related liabilities and some assets, and New JJCI taking the remaining assets.
 Johnson & Johnson says LTL is now based in New Jersey.
+The cases were dismissed as bad-faith filings.

 The company announced that it would stop making talc-based powder by 2023 and replace it with cornstarch-based powders.
 The company says the talc-based powder is safe to use and does not contain asbestos.

 Lawsuits showed connections between Johnson & Johnson and the Holmesburg Prison experiments.

 In 2023, the number of lawsuits regarding talc-based baby powder exceeded 40,000 as more claimants came forward to say that the company's product caused them to have cancer.
 Johnson & Johnson offered $9 billion to settle all the lawsuits against the company, up from the previous figure of $2 billion.

-In February 2025, as the number of talc-based powder related lawsuits sits at over 62,000, Johnson & Johnson offered a settlement of $10 billion to end litigation, funded by a subsidiary's filing for Chapter 11 bankruptcy, reliant on the approval from Houston bankruptcy judge, Judge Christopher Lopez.
-While the proposal showed significantly more support compared to their last bankruptcy attempts, there are accusations of the company pushing against negative votes, and widely accepting positive ones.
-Adam Silverstein, an attorney representing plaintiffs rejecting the proposal, branded the move as a "blatant double standard" in a statement to Lopez.
-The judged ultimately denied J&J's attempt.